 I love being a hypno-doula.

-That is what a doula trained to help moms using hypnosis for birth is called.
+That is what a doula who is trained to help moms using hypnosis for birth is called.

 The best part is having so many extra tools to help the mom before, during and after birth!

-It can help your clients has easier and faster births when they take a Hypnobabies class.
+It can help your clients have easier and faster births when they take a Hypnobabies class.
 Using hypnosis for birth can benefit them so much.